triton-inference-server/model_analyzer/docs/mm_quick_start.md

 **Important:** If you already ran this earlier in the container, you can use the `--override-output-model-repository` option to overwrite the earlier results.

-**Important**: All models must be in the same directory
+**Important**: All models must be in the same repository

-**Important:** The checkpoint directory should be removed between consecutive runs of the `model-analyzer profile` command.<br><br>

 ---

-The `--run-config-profile-models-concurrently-enable` option tells MA to load and optimize both models concurrently using the [Quick Search](config_search.md#quick-search-mode) algortihm.
+The `--run-config-profile-models-concurrently-enable` option tells Model Analyzer to load and optimize both models concurrently using the [Quick Search](config_search.md#quick-search-mode) algorithm.

-This will profile both models concurrently using the quick search algorithm to find the maximal throughput gain for both models by iterating across instance counts and batch sizes.
+This will profile both models concurrently finding the maximal throughput gain for both models by iterating across instance counts and batch sizes.
 By default, the algorithm is attempting to find the best balance of gains for each model, not the best combined total throughput.

-After the quick search completes, MA will then sweep concurrencies for the top three configurations and then create a summary report and CSV outputs.
+After the quick search completes, Model Analyzer will then sweep concurrencies for the top three configurations and then create a summary report and CSV outputs.

 ---